 Google Play & your child's Google Account

-If you created a Google Account for your child under age 13, they can use Google Play.
+If you created a Google Account for your child under 13 or the applicable age in your country, they can use Google Play.

 How Google Play works